What Is an Unemployment Claims TPA?

 USC's quarterly claims intelligence report covering volume trends, industry breakdowns, and the states seeing the sharpest year-over-year increases.

-Three landmark state decisions in CA, TX, and IL are shifting the burden of proof in voluntary quit and misconduct cases — and employers aren't keeping up.
+Three landmark state decisions in CA, TX, and IL are shifting the burden of proof in voluntary quit and misconduct cases.
+And employers aren't keeping up.

 The operational and financial case for centralized UI management when you have 10, 50, or 500+ EINs filing across multiple states.